Hiking the Likeke Falls Trail on Oʻahu, Hawaiʻi

 Native Plants on the Likeke Falls Trail

-Likeke Falls is low-elevation trail for Hawaiʻi, meaning that it’s predominantly non-native/ invasive plants along the entire hike.
+Likeke Falls is low-elevation trail for Hawaiʻi, meaning that it’s predominantly non-native, invasive plants along the entire hike.

-If you’re interested in learning more about Hau and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide